 As our bodies grow and change, so do our mouths.
 One process that happens when baby teeth grow out is called resorption, which is when your body resorbs the tissue that connects your baby teeth to your gums so that the teeth can fall out.
 However, root resorption is a rare yet severe condition in adults and can lead to decay and other complications.
 Here, we’ll look at root resorption symptoms, treatments, and what you can do to maintain excellent oral health.

 Root Resorption: Complications, Causes, And Treatment

 When a tooth undergoes root resorption, the body’s immune system dissolves the tooth root structure.
-According to the Cochrane Library, root resorption can happen internally and externally and may lead to loosening or tooth loss.
+A research study published in the Journal of Dental and Allied Sciences notes that root resorption of the tooth may be a pathologic or physiologic process resulting in loss of root dentin and cementum.
+Broadly, it can be of two types – external and internal root resorption.
+The location of these resorptions can vary from cervical to apical region.
+In simple words it may lead to loosening or tooth loss.
 In terms of losing baby teeth, the process is the same: when a tooth is ready to fall out, the body gives the signal to have the bone between the new permanent tooth and the old baby tooth waste away along with the root of the baby tooth.
 Eventually, the baby tooth falls out, leaving a space for the new permanent tooth to erupt in its place.